c0d3s/RecommEngine/README.md

  ["War of the Worlds", 3.5]]
 ```

-Only items the subject has not rated will be returned.
+Only items the subject has not rated will be returned (we won't recommend items with which the user is already familiar).
 The second element in each array is the predicted score the subject will give to the item, based upon the weighted average that similar users to alice have rated the item.
 Since no similarity algorithm was specified, the Pearson score is used by default.

 Alternatively, we could specify the use of the Euclidean algorithm as follows.